-The items laid out below are a close variation of the same used by Fort George (in Niagara Canada) for their events.
+The items laid out below are a close variation of the same used by Fort George (in Niagara-on-the-Lake, Ontario) for their events.
 We have found them to be an excellent guideline to consider in terms of your company's/group's/unit's safety guidelines.